Why Won't My Android Emulator Connect to the Server on iOS?

 - Work demo: Pre-test on office Wi-Fi and have a hotspot ready.
 Keep a recorded backup of the key flow in case the live connection fails.

 - Gaming session: Use the lowest-latency region, turn off downloads on the network, and set a stable 720p H.264 profile.
-If the game still blocks connections, compare remote play routes in remote play vs emulator: which is best for gaming on iPhone?.
+If the game still blocks connections, compare remote play routes in remote play vs Android emulator for iPhone gaming.

 - Classroom lab: If the campus blocks WebRTC, enable TCP fallback or use a remote desktop that tunnels over allowed ports.
 Keep notes on what worked so you can repeat it every class.